cubicool/cairou/README.rst

 .. _Glyphicons: http://glyphicons.com

-* Generate "signed distance field" surfaces (as popularized by Valve).
+* Generate "unsigned distance field" surfaces (as popularized by Valve).
 * Emboss, gaussian blur, and surface inversion filters.
 * Support for loading image surfaces from GIF files (with access to each individual GIF frame).